nullromo/sinking-islands/README.md

               HCLOUD_TOKEN: ${{ secrets.HCLOUD_TOKEN }}
     ```

-1. Do I need to use tailscale for DNS?
-Do I need to get a domain with Namecheap
+1. ✅ Get a domain with Namecheap
-   or Cloudflare?
 1. Clean up all the visuals so that it looks nice when you are playing.
    Including not skipping ahead.
 Animations one at a time.
 1. Build a tutorial that explains the game.
+1. Do I need to use tailscale for DNS?

 ## Visual